 1. Create a Caloric Deficit

-We know you don't want to have a negative bank balance in your personal finances, but having a similar idea in your diet where you are burning more energy than you can eat is critical to burning body fat instead of adding unwanted weight.
+We know you don't want to have a negative bank balance in your personal finances.
+However, having a similar idea in your diet where you are burning more energy than you can eat is critical to burning body fat instead of adding unwanted weight.
 You have to burn more calories than eating more calories, this is the term for a caloric deficit diet.

-It all depends on your body fat percentage, coach Alexis mentions in his video about body fat percentage and utilizing a caloric deficit diet to achieve a fat loss technique to show your abs quickly.
+It all depends on your body fat percentage, coach Paul Revelia mentions in his video about body fat percentage and utilizing a caloric deficit diet to achieve faster fat loss.

 If your body fat percentage is average, it will take you around 12 to 16 weeks to get abs.
 If you are overweight or obese, stick to a good plan for 6 months to a year to have visible abs.

-To increase your energy expenditure you just have to make sure you are using up more energy by increasing the time and intensity for your weight training and cardio exercise, to make this even more effective you must also try and cut carbohydrates, decrease saturated fats and increase protein intake.
+To increase your energy expenditure you just have to make sure you are using up more energy by increasing the time and intensity of your weight training, and cardio exercise.
+To make this even more effective you must also try and cut carbohydrates, decrease saturated fats, and increase protein intake.
 This will further increase your metabolic rate and rev up the fat-burning.

 2. Increase Protein Intake

 If you want great abs, you have to follow a very high-protein diet.
 Protein is a critical factor for bringing out your abs and making your whole physique look good.
-First, protein provides your body with amino acids that prevent muscle breakdown while you're in a calorie deficit, thus sparing your other muscles, which can otherwise be tapped for energy when you burn more calories than you consume.
+First, protein provides your body with amino acids that prevent muscle breakdown while you're in a calorie deficit, thus sparing your other muscles.
+Which can otherwise be tapped for energy when you burn more calories than you consume.
 Second, protein drives up your metabolic rate, helping you burn more body fat.
-And last, protein provides low-calorie satiety to deter you from cheating so you succeed on your diet.
+And last, protein provides low-calorie satiety to deter you from cheating so you succeed in your diet.

 You may hear that professional bodybuilders say they prefer whole-food forms of protein.
 Eating large amounts of egg whites, red meats and fish six times a day can become costly just to get a substantial amount of protein, each of these meals contains very high amounts of protein.
-If the thought of consuming that much fish, meat, and egg whites make your stomach churn, you can substitute a few of these meals each day with protein shakes that are low in both carbs and fat.
+If the thought of consuming that much fish, meat, and egg whites makes your stomach churn.
+You can substitute a few of these meals each day with protein shakes that are low in both carbs and fat.